flexera-public/policy_templates/fsm/okta/inactive_users/README.md

 ### What it does

-This Policy Template leverages the [Okta Users API](https://developer.okta.com/docs/reference/api/users/#list-users) to identify users that have no logged in for an extended period of time, and optionally will deactivate those users upon approval.
+This Policy Template leverages the [Okta Users API](https://developer.okta.com/docs/reference/api/users/#list-users) to identify users that have not logged in for an extended period of time, and optionally will deactivate those users upon approval.

 ### Prerequesites